-- Student exhibits will be displayed or presented in the Events Center (the Gym), on the Downtown Campus on Friday, April 19, 2013.
+- Student submissions will be presented in the Student Commons Building, on the Denver Campus on Friday, April 29, 2016.

-- Any UC Denver undergraduate or graduate student who is enrolled on the Downtown Campus or Anschutz Medical Campus engaged in scholarly activities in collaboration with UC Denver faculty is encouraged to apply.
+- Any CU Denver undergraduate or graduate student who is currently enrolled OR any CU Denver Alum who was enrolled Summer 2015 or Fall 2015 on the Denver Campus or Anschutz Medical Campus who engaged in scholarly activities in collaboration with CU Denver faculty is encouraged to apply.

-- Presenters are asked to remain at their exhibit during the entire 2-hour session.
+- Presenters are asked to remain at their exhibit during the entire session.

 - Presentations should be tailored to an educated, non-expert audience.